Policies

 All vendors are briefed on requirements

-It’s important that vendors understand it’s their responsibility to deliver working accessible products to your organization.
+Vendors must understand it’s their responsibility to deliver working accessible products to your organization.

 Voluntary Product Accessibility Template (VPAT) provided